Amman31/Light-sensor-data-application/readme.md

 **5) Live Data Monitoring**
 User can see real-time display of TSA sensor responses and LCU communication.

+## Note
+- The main backend library for communicating with the sensor is not provided because of NDA

 ## Communication and Responses
 - MSSP protocol support
 - TSA0002 device info responses such as identification and specification